sozihyun/sozihyun.github.io/_pages/about.md

 📸Fun Facts
 ======
-I enjoy photography, capturing nature's splendor and people's essence.
-Creating vlogs lets me document and share my life's adventures.
-I've been an anime fan since childhood, especially loving the dynamic and emotional stories of 'One Piece' and 'Naruto'.
-I also love painting, which gives me the freedom to explore my imagination and create art from my thoughts.
+I love photography for its power to capture the world's beauty and humanity's truth.
+Vlogging lets me share my life's exciting moments.
+Anime, especially 'One Piece' and 'Naruto,' has been a adolescent favorite for their compelling stories and themes of friendship.
+Painting liberates my imagination, turning my thoughts into reality.

 > The ideal design for my personal website is inspired by [Ziye MA](https://github.com/gavenma/gavenma.github.io) and foxed from https://github.com/academicpages/academicpages.github.io